CER-REC/conditions/app/components/BubbleChart/InstrumentBubble/README.md

 # Instrument Bubble
 The Instrument Bubble is a private/child component.
-It will render the instrumentBubbles in groups (ie oil, gas, power ).
+It will render the InstrumentBubbles in groups (ie. oil, gas, power).

 ## Requirements